spatie/laravel-backup/docs/sending-notifications/overview.md

 weight: 1
 ---

 The package leverages Laravel 5.3's native notifications to let you know that your backups are ok, or not.
-Out of the box it can send notifcations via mail and Slack (for Slack you'll need to require `guzzlehttp/guzzle` in your project).
+Out of the box it can send notifications via mail and Slack (for Slack you'll need to require `guzzlehttp/guzzle` in your project).

 ## Configuration